MarcinCho/GH_api/README.md

 # Github public repositories client
-Simple API service to check user repositories and branches.
+Simple API service to check user public repositories and branches.
 ## How to run
 **Requierments**
 Java 21